FrogboyMV/TalentBasedTraits/README.md

 **Description** - This is text that you’ll want to enter so that you’ll know what that particular talent-based trait is.

+**Name** - When a player is adding ranks in the Talents screen, this text will display to let them know what new ability they will learn if they advance their talent to this level.

 **Talent Abbr** - Enter in the Talent Abbreviation that you set up in the FROG_TalentCore plugin.

 **Start Level** - This is the talent level/score that the actor this trait.